-about cultural resource management policies al I. Organize regional workshops on a regular basis providing information and training on cultural resource management issues to professionals and students.
+Ι. Organize regional workshops on a regular basis providing information and training on cultural resource management issues to professionals and students.
 Proponents: Products: DAHP, THPOS, WTHP, federal, state, local agencies; higher education Ongoing series of webinars/workshops for professional training II.
 Task a workgroup of educators and cultural and historic preservation professionals to draft a cultural resource management curriculum made available as a model for teaching at the college level.
-Proponents: Products: DAHP, higher education, THPOs, WTHP A model document to be posted on DAHP website III.
+Proponents: Products: DAHP, higher education, THPOs, WTHP A model document to be posted on DAHP website 111.
 Create and post podcasts on cultural resource management and planning topics and "best practices."
 Proponents: Products: DAHP, media professionals Podcasts IV.
-Develop a multimedia approach that promotes the Main Street program as a bridge between economic development and other local issues (housing, social equity, sustainability, etc.).
+Develop a multi-media approach that promotes the Main Street program as a bridge between economic development and other local issues (housing, social equity, sustainability, etc.).
 Proponents: Products: WMSP, DAHP, local Main Street programs, CLGs Targeted messaging in appropriate media

-V. Create a "user-friendly" guide in accessible formats directed to owners of properties where archaeological resources are present, which will encourage awareness, appreciation, and good stewardship practices.

-Proponents: DAHP, higher education

-Products: A brochure in print and
+V. Create a "user friendly" guide in accessible formats directed to owners of properties where archaeological resources are present that will encourage awareness, appreciation, and good stewardship practices.
+Proponents: DAHP, higher education Products: A brochure in print and electronic formats

-electronic formats

-Goal 4.
-Invest our energy, expertise, and passion for preservation in the places, people, and organizations where decisions are made that affect our heritage.
+Goal 4: Invest our energy, expertise, and passion for preservation in the places, people, and organizations where decisions are made that affect our heritage.

 Public response to the preservation plan's public outreach effort makes clear that historic preservation is intensely local.
 Respondents closely identify their well-being with the surroundings that connect them to their past and with their ancestors.
-Comments also strongly expressed the desire to see places that are important to them be passed along intact, to be valued by future generations.
+Comments also strongly expressed the desire to see places that are important to them be passed along intact and to be valued by future generations.
 Goal 4 validates that preservation happens at the community level.
 Therefore, preservation planning efforts must focus on providing the tools necessary for those communities to undertake this work.
-Three strategies and associated actions help reach this goal.

-A. Expand the use of existing, and implement new incentives that protect and preserve cultural resources.
+A. Expand the use of existing and implement new incentives that protect and preserve cultural resources.

-1. Explore the feasibility of creating a statewide public development authority (PDA) to purchase, preserve, and resell historic properties, including archaeological sites, for long-term preservation.
-Proponents: Product: DAHP, Legislature Research and recommendations II.
-Collaborate with WA Department of Commerce (COM) to promote private investment in the rehabilitation and reuse of historic properties within the state's Opportunity Zones.
-Proponents: Product: COM, DAHP, WMSP Presentations/online materials III.
-Work to implement new or enhance existing financial incentive programs to support the rehabilitation of privately-owned historic buildings for affordable housing and for seismic retrofits of URM buildings.
+I. Explore the feasibility of creating a statewide public development authority (PDA) to purchase, preserve, and re-sell historic properties, including archaeological sites, for long-term preservation.
+Proponents: Product: DAHP, Legislature Research and recommendations 11.
+Collaborate with WA Department of Commerce (COM) to promote private investment in the rehabilitation and re-use of historic properties within the state's Opportunity Zones.
+Proponents: Product: COM, DAHP, WMSP Presentations/on-line materials 111.
+Work to implement new or enhance existing financial incentive programs to support the rehabilitation of privately-owned historic buildings for affordable housing and for seismic retrofits of unreinforced masonry (URM) buildings.
 Proponents: Product: DAHP, WTHP, WMSP, Historic Seattle, Seattle EMD Draft policies and programs

 IV.
-Disseminate the "Impact of Main Street in WA State" report and its findings to broad audiences and decision-makers, and promote the Main Street program as the most effective economic development, historic preservation, and place-making tool.
+Disseminate the "Impact of Main Street in WA State" report and its findings to broad audiences and decision-makers and promote the Main Street program as the most effective economic development, historic preservation, and place-making tool.
 Proponents: Product: WMSP, DAHP, local Main Street programs, CLGs Presentations at forums and through media.
-V. Draft and implement management plans for the Washington Maritime and Mountains to Sound Greenway NHAs.
+V. Draft and implement management plans for the Washington Maritime and Mountains to Sound Greenway National Heritage Areas.
 Proponents: Product: WTHP/MTSGT, DAHP, NPS Management Plans